MSTSummerResearchProgram15/BLSSignature/README.md

 Signer does the actual signing/verifying

-I still need to put together a class or something to handle the initialization stuff for the parameters, etc.
+BLSSignature handles parameters and keys

+Still need a generator for the curve properties file

+Optimization possible